GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 ### Exploring the changes

 Various parts of the file have been replaced with template properties and environment variables.
-For example, `the-first-vm` has been replaced with `context.env['name']`.
+For example, the project ID is replaced with `context.env[`project`]`.
 Read the file comments to learn about other changes in the file.

-## Deploying your configuration
+## Deploy your configuration

-If you would like to view the configuration file for this deployment, run the following command:
+To view the configuration file for this deployment, run the following command:

 ```sh
 cloudshell edit vm-config.yaml